Improving Speech Enhancement Performance by Leveraging Contextual Broad Phonetic Class Information: PROPOSED MODEL

-We proposed two scenarios of joint training as follows: Optimization of the E2E-ASR objective function was treated as an auxiliary task to train the transformer-based SE model.
-We combined the losses of both the SE and E2E-ASR models with a tuning parameter $\alpha$ to form the total loss for joint training, as shown in Eq. (\ref{eq2}).
+We proposed two scenarios of multi-objective training as follows: Optimization of the E2E-ASR objective function was treated as an auxiliary task to train the transformer-based SE model.
+We combined the losses of both the SE and E2E-ASR models with a tuning parameter $\alpha$ to form the total loss for multi-objective training, as shown in Eq. (\ref{eqASR}).

 The L1 loss function was used to calculate the SE loss and the combined CTC and attention losses from the E2E-ASR model was used as the ASR loss.
-Parameter $\alpha$ was tuned to make the two losses (SE and ASR losses) contribute almost equally to the total loss in Eq. (\ref{eq2}) and was set in the range $[0.001, 0.002]$ because the ASR loss is usually exceedingly larger than the SE loss.
-Furthermore, since the ASR model was pre-trained, the parameter $\alpha$ was set to $0$ in the first few epochs of the joint training to learn the SE model alone without considering the ASR loss.
+Parameter $\alpha$ was tuned to make the two losses (SE and ASR losses) contribute almost equally to the total loss in Eq. (\ref{eqASR}) and was set in the range $[0.001, 0.002]$ because the ASR loss is usually exceedingly larger than the SE loss.
+Furthermore, since the ASR model was pre-trained, the parameter $\alpha$ was set to $0$ in the first stage of the multi-objective training to learn the SE model alone without considering the ASR loss.
 This arrangement yielded better SE performance in our preliminary experiments.